DiveGearAdvice.comUpdated June 2026

 Our Recommendation

-Florida diving does not demand expensive cold-water equipment.
+I keep coming back to Florida's biggest gear advantage: it doesn't demand expensive cold-water equipment.
 It demands equipment you maintain well in a salt environment and a willingness to get in the water.
 With year-round warm water and diving variety that no other state can match, the best gear investment is the one that gets you diving more often.

 ---